Today I have just met an amazing Toy artist in Bangkok!

 If you love art toys, you might have heard about him: he’s Marc from the duet Marc & Sven from COARSE.

 I went early morning to Thailand Toy Expo at Siam Square.
-I followed my friend Yves who is the young founder of Funko King, a canadian distributor of the popular Funko toys.
-Yves took a 25 hours flight from Canada to Bangkok to meet Prair – the co-founder of Play House – a renown distributor of Funko Toy in Asia Pacific.
+I followed my friend Yves who is the young founder of Funko King, a Canadian distributor of the popular Funko toys.
+Yves took a 25 hours flight from Canada to Bangkok to meet Prair – the co-founder of Play House – a renowned distributor of Funko Toy in the Asia Pacific.

 First meeting with Play House

 It was a pleasure to meet the founder and to discover who is behind Play House.
 Play House is well established.
 We somehow expected to meet someone corporate and intimidating.
 But Prair is super fun and simply authentic.

 Even though Yves went there for business purpose, we was chatting like friends.
 He discovered she likes snowboarding, which is pretty surprising from people coming from South East Asia.
 Haha.

 She’s a young and successful entrepreneur.
 It was full of learning and a simple chat with her was enough to feel inspired.